compost438/Compost-maturity-detection-v1/README.md

 # Compost Maturity Detection

 ## Overview
-This project focuses on image-based compost maturity classification using YOLOv5 and YOLOv8.
+This repository contains a prototype implementation of an image-based compost maturity classification system using YOLOv5 and YOLOv8.

+## Current Status
+Prototype / Ongoing Research

 ## Technologies
 - Python